jmtsuji/Ca-Chlorohelix-allophototropha-RCI/lake_survey_analysis/README.md

 # Using GTDBTk `v0.3.2`, database release 89
 # Note that the DB download will take some time!

-conda create -n gtdbtk_0.3.2 -c bioconda -c conda-forge gtdbtk=0.3.2 conda activate gtdbtk_0.3.2
+conda create -n gtdbtk_0.3.2 -c bioconda gtdbtk=0.3.2 conda activate gtdbtk_0.3.2

 # Download the GTDBTk database, release 89